kevin21jin/WatCarPool/README.md

 npm start
 ```

-You can access the application at [localhost:3000](http://localhost:3000/)
+Access and play with the application: [localhost:3000](http://localhost:3000/)